Ready for the next step on your pathway of post-traumatic growth?

 • A secret shame that something is wrong with you

-Trauma makes life harder than it needs to be, and can keep you from experiencing the ease, comfort, joy, confidence, and the authentic expression you long for.
+It makes life harder than it needs to be, and can keep you from experiencing the ease, comfort, joy, confidence, and the authentic expression you long for.

 Many of the clients I work with have tried talk therapy, only to discover that it wasn’t possible to simply think or talk their way out of their trauma responses.

-However, talk therapy is very different from somatic work, which has the power to directly communicate with non-verbal parts of the brain that are significantly impacted by trauma.
+And, talk therapy is very different from somatic work, which has the power to directly communicate with non-verbal parts of the brain that are significantly impacted by trauma.

 As a result of trauma, the body continues to act like it’s in danger, even though the danger has passed.